raamcosta/compose-destinations/README.md

 That's it!
 No messing with `NavType`, weird routes, bundles and strings.
 All this will be taken care for you.

 6. Oh and by the way, what if the destination has default arguments?
-Wouldn't it be nice if we could just use Kotlin default parameters feature?
+Wouldn't it be nice if you could just use Kotlin default parameters feature?
-Well, that is exactly how we do it:
+Well, that is exactly how you do it:

 ```kotlin
 @Destination(route = "user")